Merriam Press Author Guidelines

 The contributor will receive a copy of the new edition when published.

-In particular, material is needed for the Military Reference Library such as old documents, manuals, booklets, books, etc., that are now out of print and difficult to obtain.
+In particular, material such as old documents, manuals, booklets, books, etc., that are now out of print and difficult to obtain are sought for reprinting.

 Although I use Microsoft Word, I can accept files in almost any recognized current (and some older) word processor formats.
 If you use Word, please save it in that format; if you don’t have Word, but your word processor can save in a Word format, please do so.

 Do not use small caps or any font that uses small capital letter versions in place of lower case letters.
-This would require massive amounts of work to fix whether the manuscript was provided on disk or paper.
+This would require massive amounts of work to fix.

 Basically, no matter how you prepare the manuscript and provide it to me, try to keep the physical appearance as simple as possible.